vishvAsa/english/prose/hindu/sthAneshvaraH/places.md

 I believe the very notion of home has been a placeholder for me
 to start the journey from and not to conclude it.
 But now, I am done with rediscovering myself.
 I want to come home.

+## Dissolving colors
+### Nalang
+It took me five decades to step into the house where I was born.
+It was not the exact same house, as the original house was burnt, but most of it was preserved.
+A small stone-roofed house in Nalang.
+I was six months when my family moved to Deep Nagar, near the border.
+I have some memories of being there.

+One episode I still remember is, a ripe bunch of banana, and I must have been under 3 when I took a knife and started cutting the plant, and ended up seriously cutting my finger.
+I still have its scar.
+I remember the rope swing from which I fell and complained to my mother that Auntie pushed the swing hard.
+I do not remember falling ill but they said I almost died with typhoid around that time.
+My family believed that Kali gave me extra time.
+I can convince myself this is the case.
+It helps me find meaning in my life and on the contrary, it also helps me make fun of the divine as the chaotic outburst.
+Pure unintentional impulse.

+### Dhading Besi
+One thing I vividly remember is the day we moved back to the mountain region of Dhading Besi.
+I must have been 4 by then.
+I do have a structured autobiographical memory afterward.
+But all the events are insignificant.
+My brother next to me was born in Deep Nagar.

+I do not remember the faces of my relatives the way they used to look in those days.
+I know there were people visiting us, but I have no memory of any of their faces.
+Even after settling in Besi, I hardly made friends other than those who came to study under my father.
+But even their faces are now forgotten.

+### Thopal
+One thing I remember is Thopal.
+In good days, I remember swimming in Thopal ponds, and in rainy days, I remember Thopal soaring high, sweeping the entire fields of Kudule.

+I do not know why I remember the river more closely, even emotionally more closely than all my friends and relatives.
+Not a single drop of water that I once touched is left there to commemorate our sports.
+The tides were new every time.
+Even the songs that Thopal sang were different.

+In the evening, we used to listen to the music of Thopal, enriched by the crickets.
+In the clean days with a full moon, we could see the entire Milky Way reflected on the lakes.
+There were friends across the river.
+I don't remember their names or forms.
+I know they were there.
+Thopal constantly flows in my memory, but not the forms of friends that I once played with.

+## Gorkha Kali temple
+I was just 12 when my father took me to Gorkha Kali temple.
+He wanted to leave me there at the feet of Kali, with the Nath Baba.
+He sincerely thought that I would get a better education there.
+After 3 decades, we were there at the feet of Kali again.
+In both occasions, he whispered some thousand mantras.
+I was able to memorize only a few.